Particular/docs.particular.net/architecture/azure/n-tier.md

 * Front end layer: Often these are web applications or Desktop UIs physically separated from the other layers.
 * Business logic layer: Contains the business logic
 * Data layer: One or more databases containing all data models of the application.
-* Message queue: used for sending commands from upper to lower layers and publishing events from lower layers to upper layers.
+* Message queue: used for sending commands or publishing events between layers.

 ### Challenges